Eye Protection at Work: First Aid

 Seconds count!
 Go immediately to the nearest emergency shower or water source.
 Look directly into the stream of water—hold your eyes open with your fingers if needed—and flush your eyes and face for at least 15 minutes.
 Get medical attention.

 If you are exposed to welding, laser, or other radiant light when you are not wearing appropriate protective eyewear, you probably won't feel pain right away.
-From 4 to 12 hours later, however, your eyes may feel "gritty," sensitive to light, or may get red or swell.
+From 4 to 12 hours later, however, your eyes may feel "gritty," sensitive to light, or may get red or swollen.
 If this occurs, keep your eyes closed to avoid irritation, and get medical attention.

 Cuts near the eye